traefik/traefik/docs/content/middlewares/passtlsclientcert.md

     The header size limit of web servers is commonly between 4kb and 8kb.
     You could change the server configuration to allow bigger header or use the `info` option with the needed field(s).

+### `chain`

+The `chain` option sets the pem option to include the chain of certificates (if available) in the `X-Forwarded-Tls-Client-Cert` header.
+The certificates will be seperated by a ','.

 ### `info`